ShibataLab/Sanjay_TBME_2020/README.md

-#### Extraction of Nonlinear Synergies for Proportional and Simultaneous Estimation of Finger Kinematics.
+### Extraction of Nonlinear Synergies for Proportional and Simultaneous Estimation of Finger Kinematics.
-                       Sanjay Kumar Dwivedi  Jimson Ngeo Tomohiro Shibata
+          Sanjay Kumar Dwivedi,  Jimson Ngeo and Tomohiro Shibata

 This repository contains the source code for the paper accepted to IEEE Transactions on Biomedical Engineering